• Skip to main content

 I’ve perfected this recipe for years and made this recipe hundreds of times so it’s exactly what I want in a cut-out sugar cookie.
 Before this recipe, my dough would also spread and it was difficult to decorate.
 You don’t have to worry about that with these cookies!

-I’ve learned letting the cut-out cookie dough freeze is the trick and it works every single time.
-The best part is you only need to freeze the cookies for 20-30 minutes for perfeclty shaped cookies.
+I’ve learned letting the cut-out cookie dough freeze creates the best results and it works every single time.
+The best part is you only need to freeze the cookies for about 30 minutes for perfectly shaped cookies.

 HOW TO MAKE SUGAR COOKIE ICING